SaysockRFQ

 Documentation prep

-Open documentation prep if the follow-up files are blocked by standards, audit context, or importer-facing proof requests.
+Open documentation prep if the attachments are blocked by standards, audit context, or importer-facing proof requests.

 Open documentation prep